honeinc/uniql/README.md

 Operator precedence follows that of any sane language.

+# Help and Feedback Wanted

+This is an early pass at this.
+We're very open to getting pull requests to help us improve.

+Things we'd love to get to, but would also welcome PRs for:

+- Maybe specifying the grammar using [PEG](http://pegjs.org/) would be cleaner/clearer
+- Improvements/expansions to the query syntax
+- Certain edge case support for things like unary not in the MongoDB driver

 # Credits

 This was inspired by [FiltrES](https://github.com/abeisgreat/filtres) which was in turn inspired by [Filtrex](https://github.com/joewalnes/filtrex)